Quiri/quiri.github.io/_posts/2016-01-12-mini-ai-app-using-tensorflow-and-shiny.md

 # tr;dr

-<span class = "dropcap">S</span>imple image recognition apdp using TensorFlow and Shiny
+<span class = "dropcap">S</span>imple image recognition app using TensorFlow and Shiny

 ![image_recognition_demo]({{ site.url }}/images/image_recognition_demo.gif)

 # About
-My weekend was full of deep learning and AI programming so as a milestone I made a simple image recognition app that;
+My weekend was full of deep learning and AI programming so as a milestone I made a simple image recognition app that:

 - Takes an image input uploaded to Shiny UI
 - Performs image recognition using TensorFlow
 - Plots detected objects and scores in wordcloud

 # App
-This app is to demonstrate powerful image recognition functionality using TensorFlow following the first half of [this tutorial](https://www.tensorflow.org/versions/master/tutorials/image_recognition/index.html).
+This app is to demonstrate powerful image recognition functionality using [TensorFlow](https://www.tensorflow.org/) following the first half of [this tutorial](https://www.tensorflow.org/versions/master/tutorials/image_recognition/index.html).
-In the backend runs pretrained **classify_image.py**, pretrained model by **tensorflow.org**.
+In the backend a pretrained **classify_image.py** is running, with the model being pretrained by *tensorflow.org*.
-This Python file takes jpg/jpeg file as an input and performs classification.
+This Python file takes a jpg/jpeg file as an input and performs image classifications.

-R handles the classification results and produces wordcloud based on detected objects and thier scores.
+I will then use R to handle the classification results and produce wordcloud based on detected objects and their scores.

 # Requirements
 The app is based on R (shiny and wordcloud packages), Python 2.7 (tensorflow, six and numpy packages) and TensorFlow (Tensorflow itself and [this python file](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/models/image/imagenet/classify_image.py)).
-Please make sure that you have installed all the above packages.
-For installing TensorFlow [this link](https://www.tensorflow.org/versions/master/get_started/os_setup.html#download-and-setup) should be helpful.
+Please make sure that you have all the above packages installed.
+For help installing TensorFlow [this link](https://www.tensorflow.org/versions/master/get_started/os_setup.html#download-and-setup) should be helpful.

 # Structure
-Just like a usual Shiny app, you only need two components; server.R and ui.R in it.
+Just like a usual Shiny app, you only need two components; `server.R` and `ui.R` in it.
 This is optional but you can change number of objects in the image recognition output by changing [the line 63 of classify_image.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/models/image/imagenet/classify_image.py#L63)

 {% highlight python %}